chef/chef-web-docs/includes_system_requirements/includes_system_requirements_reporting.rst

 .. warning:: |reporting| does not work on |chef client| version 11.8.0; upgrade to |chef client| version 11.8.2 (or later) if |reporting| is being run in your organization.

-.. warning:: The only suppored versions of |reporting| are 1.5.5 or later.
+.. warning:: The only supported versions of |reporting| are 1.5.5 or later.